Sky TV makes loss on impairment, cans final dividend

 After allowing for various write-offs and impairments, it made an adjusted net profit of $97m against the year-ago $119m.

-Analyst had been expecting a dividend for the second-half.
+Analysts had been expecting a dividend for the second-half.
 In the event, Sky axed its seccond-half dividend, citing the need for investment in the face of new competition.

+"We acknowledge that this is not an ideal situation for investors, and ask that you support us in the strategy of investing to grow the business."

 Total subscriber numbers increasd from the year-ago 767,727 as numbers using Sky's Fanpass and Neon apps jumped 50 per cent.